Filed under: Uncategorized

 Why are Amniote eggs “yolkier” than the typical amphibian egg?

-Since development within the egg among Amniotes is geared towards the production of a fully-formed miniature adult rather than a free-living, immature aquatic larva (as in most amphibians), a large store of nutrients (in the form of “yolk”) is needed to carry the embryo through the whole extent of development.
+Since development within the egg among Amniotes is geared towards the production of a miniature adult rather than a free-living, immature aquatic larva (as in most amphibians), a large store of nutrients (in the form of “yolk”) is needed to carry the embryo through the whole extent of development.
 In other words, amniote eggs are stocked up for the long haul – and have large yolk sacs richly provided with blood vessels to convey nutrients to the growing embryo.
 The increased nutritional requirement imposed by “direct development” is the reason Amniotes needed bigger eggs and larger amounts of yolk.
 Because more has to be invested in each egg, reptiles also tend to lay fewer eggs than amphibians or fish.

 What about those extra-embryonic membranes?